abadiet/GarminServerLess/README.md

 # GarminServerLess (GSL)

-GSL is a collection of tools to fully use Garmin devices without using Garmin servers.
+GSL is a Python library to fully use Garmin devices without using Garmin servers.

 > [!WARNING]
 > This project is still in very early stages of development.